Time Series Convolution

 I. Motivation

-Convolution is one of the most commonly-used operations in applied mathematics, signal processing, and machine learning, widely used to machine learning problems.
+Convolution is one of the most commonly-used operations in applied mathematics and signal processing, which has been widely used to several machine learning problems.
 We hope to revisit the essential ideas of circular convolution and lays an insightful foundation for modeling time series data.

 Though nowadays we have a lot of machine learning algorithms on hand, it is still necessary to address the following challenges: